SOFTWARE AS A SERVICE TERMS

 This agreement governs the terms and conditions under which eKnowtion Pty Ltd ACN 634 510 099 (“Provider”, “us”, “we”, “our”) provides services to you (“Customer”, “you”, “your”).

 The first part of the agreement sets out the key terms (“Key Terms”), followed by the legal terms and conditions (“Legal Terms”) on which we provide the services to you (together, the “Agreement”).

 By using the Software or paying the applicable Charges you agree to be bound by this Agreement.
 In the event you no longer wish to be bound by the Agreement, you must stop paying the Charges and cease utilising the Software.

 ACN: 634 510 099

-We provide software applications developed for use in your analytical (Microsoft Power BI) or transactional systems (Microsoft Dynamics NAV or Microsoft Dynamics 365 Business Central) (“Software”).
+We provide software applications developed for use in your analytical (Microsoft Power BI) or transactional systems (Microsoft Dynamics NAV, Microsoft Dynamics 365 Business Central or Xero) (“Software”).

 The Commencement Date will be the day on which you pay the first month’s Charges, in full and cleared funds.

 From the Commencement Date until you cease paying the applicable Charges, unless terminated earlier in accordance with clause 12 (“Term”).

 The subscription charges payable by you in each calendar month (“Subscription Charges”).
 Any fees payable outside of the Subscription Charges will be calculated on a time and materials basis (“Additional Charges”).
 The Additional Charges and the Subscription Charges are together, the “Charges”.